silnrsi/font-awami/documentation/developer/dev11_testing.md

 ![Forms circled in red don't fit.](images/FinalFormWoKludge.png)

-_The qaf forms circled in red don't fit the feh interface being tested here._
+_The qaf forms circled in red wouldn't fit the feh interface being tested here._

 It is only in the last step of the process that we distinguish between the main sequence occurring in the various positional contexts.
 So at that point we revert the final qaf to a final feh (the most basic form) instead.